Why you’ll love this salt and pepper chicken recipe

-How to make this easy chicken recipe:
+How to make easy salt and pepper chicken

 - Cook chicken pieces on medium-high heat in a skillet with oil.
 Work in batches.
 Remove chicken from skillet once done.